Tifo: Football

-The tifos culture, like the origin of its name, has its roots in Italy and Southern Europe, and has a strong presence in Eastern Europe.
-It has much in common with the ultras culture and appeared at the same time, in the late 1960s and early 1970s.

-Tifo, while highly prevalent in Europe, has become more widespread and more common in all parts of the world where association football is played.
-It gained popularity in the late 2000s and early 2010s among Major League Soccer teams in the United States, with some supporters' groups spending up to $10,000 for materials.
-The Portland Timbers–Seattle Sounders rivalry has featured some of the largest and most elaborate tifos in U.S. soccer.

-Examples

-Football

 Tifosi is mainly used to describe fans of clubs in football.
-Apart from the many local fan clubs in Italy, whose main role is, for example, to provide a meeting place for fans and friends and organize away trips, since the late 1960s, many Italian fans rely on organized stadium groups known as ultras.
+Apart from the many local fan clubs in Italy, whose main role is for example to provide a meeting place for fans and friends and organize away trips, since the late 1960s, many Italian fans rely on organized stadium groups known as ultras.
 The main goal is to choreograph fan support with flags, banners, coloured smoke screens, flares, drums, and chanting in unison.
 For most teams city rivalries, colours, coat of arms, symbols, and the overall iconography have roots in the Middle Ages and early Renaissance.
 A fictional depiction of a tifoso in football is shown in Tifosi, an Italian film released in 1999.

 Cycling

 The word is commonly used to describe fans along the roadside at professional road cycling races in Italy such as Tirreno–Adriatico, Milan–San Remo, the Giro d'Italia, and the Giro di Lombardia.
 Passionate supporters of Italian cycling teams and cyclists are called "the tifosi".